What a carbon tax for the superrich could look like – DW – 11/11/2022

 How to design a scheme

-Several experts have proposed a scheme taxing individuals according to their carbon consumption, which pays out the revenue to all individuals within a defined geography "It is comparable to a form of Universal Basic Income, funded by carbon taxes," wrote Autonomy.
+Several experts have proposed a scheme taxing individuals according to their carbon consumption, which pays out the revenue to all individuals within a defined geography "It is comparable to a form of Universal Basic Income, funded by carbon taxes," wrote British think tank Autonomy in their new study.

-"If a carbon tax had been set at £115 [$135, €131) per ton of carbon and levied in 1998-2018 on the top 1% of emitters — only for their emissions above the UK average footprint — that would have raised £126 billion.
-This is enough money to triple current solar (PV) capacity and invest in almost five times the current offshore wind capacity in the UK," Jack Kellam, lead editor at Autonomy, told DW.
+"If a carbon tax had been set at 115 pounds [$135, €131) per ton of carbon and levied in 1998-2018 on the top 1% of emitters — only for their emissions above the UK average footprint — that would have raised 126 billion pounds.
+This is enough money to triple current solar [photovoltaic] capacity and invest in almost five times the current offshore wind capacity in the UK," Jack Kellam, lead editor at Autonomy, told DW.

-EU carbon permit prices increased over the last ten years from around €6 ($6.18) to over €70 per metric ton of carbon dioxide, despite a recent drop due to the ongoing geopolitical and economic turmoil.
+EU carbon permit prices increased over the last 10 years from around €6 to over €70 per metric ton of carbon dioxide, despite a recent drop due to the ongoing geopolitical and economic turmoil.

-However, Gernot Wagner, a climate economist at Columbia Business School, says that adding explicit carbon taxes at a time when fossil energy prices are "at near-historic levels seems like overkill."
+However, climate economist Gernot Wagner from Columbia Business School says that adding explicit carbon taxes at a time when fossil energy prices are "at near-historic levels seems like overkill."

 Experts agree that despite their importance, these discussions about experimental schemes to tax the superrich nationally and globally are marginal in the ongoing COP27 climate conference in Egypt.